tarjs/TarUtil/README.md

 pnpm build:esm // to build esm version pnpm build // to build iife version
 ```
 After build, you have a esm or commonjs version release.
-You can use `dist/esm/index.js` or `dist/cjs/index.js` to coding a web page.
+You can use `dist/bundle.js` to coding a web page.

 ### Some functions to use:
 [TarReactivity](./src/modules/TarReactivity/README.md)\